-The 2035 TSP is the 20-year plan that guides transportation policies and investments in Portland.
+The 2035 Transportation System Plan (TSP) is the 20-year plan that guides transportation policies and investments in Portland.
 The TSP is being updated to maintain consistency with local and regional transportation planning and land use activities.
-This is a technical update, largely incorporating policies and projects that have been recommended for inclusion in the TSP by City Council as part of other adopted plans such as PedPDX, Enhanced Transit Corridors Plan, and Growing Transit Communities Plan.
+This is a technical update, largely incorporating policies and projects that have been recommended for inclusion in the TSP by City Council as part of other adopted plans such as PedPDX, the Enhanced Transit Corridors Plan, and the Growing Transit Communities Plan.

 Proposed changes include:

 - Classifications: Incorporating the pedestrian classifications maps and descriptions from PedPDX into the TSP.
 Corrects identified classification mapping errors and updates "city bikeway" to "major city bikeway" classifications on four existing bikeways to maintain consistency with the Regional Transportation Plan (50s bikeway, 20s bikeway, NE/SE 148th Avenue, SE Foster Road).